elijahoalabi/credit-score-ml-pipeline/README.md

 # Credit Score Classification - Machine Learning Pipeline

 This project implements a machine learning pipeline to classify individuals as having **good** or **bad** credit scores using 19 hidden features.
-The work is based on **Assignment 4 (COMP 3501 - Fall 2024)** and includes both experimentation and reporting.

 ---